 The Corolla wild horses are recognized as a significant cultural and historical resource by the state of North Carolina and in 2010 were designated as the North Carolina State Horse.
 The herd is protected and monitored by the not-for-profit Corolla Wild Horse Fund Inc. of Corolla.
 The Fund has been working with Congressman Walter Jones and other legislators on the passage of federal legislation entitled The Corolla Wild Horses Protection Act.

-To learn more about the horses or to schedule a Trip of a Lifetime to see the horses with the Herd Manager, call, visit the Wild Horse Museum or their website, www.corollawildhorses.org.
+To learn more about the horses or to schedule a Trip of a Lifetime to see the horses, call, visit the Wild Horse Museum or their website, www.corollawildhorses.org.
 Remember, the horses are wild.
-It is also against the law to get within 50 feet of them (five car lengths), feed or bother them in any way.
-Please obey the Wild Horse Ordinance, help to protect the wild horses and admire them from a respectful distance.
+It is against the law to get within 50 feet of them (five car lengths), feed or bother them in any way.
+Please obey the Wild Horse Ordinance and help the Corolla Wild Horse Fund protect the wild horses by admiring them from a respectful distance.

 Currituck Banks National Estuarine Research Reserve Access Trail

 - Soundside, End of N.C.
 Highway 12, north of Corolla